umbauschool/umbauschool.github.io/index.md

 ## studio shenandoah

-**Staunton, Virginia, USA** / Studio Shenandoah is a permanent studio and open design education program that includes a series of public workshops, lectures and discussions and a long-term studio design project, _Staunton Werkbund._
+**Staunton, Virginia, USA** / Studio Shenandoah is a design studio and open education program that includes an evolving series of workshops, lectures and discussions and long-term collaborative design projects.

-**2020 fall session closed**

 <a class="btn" href="mailto:info@umbauschool.org?subject=Studio Shenandoah Inquiry">Request info</a>